 Business management software is any solution that meets business needs via an integrated set of functionalities or business apps intended to automate and streamline your business process.
-Similar to ERP software, business management software will help you manage projects, create reports, manage clients, and overall increase productivity and provide analytics into how your business can improve in specific areas.
+Similar to ERP solutions, business management software will help you manage projects, create reports, manage clients, and overall increase productivity and provide analytics into how your business can improve in specific areas.

 Business management software usually includes functionalities such as CRM, accounting, project management, and invoicing.
 As a business grows in size, they’ll need advanced functionalities such as human resource management, warehouse management, and more.